Jacques Villeneuve and the Bottle of Badoit

-On my last blog, you’ll remember, we talked about how uncool Schumacher (or indeed anyone dressed head-to-toe in Formula 1 gear) is on the slopes.
+On my last blog post, you’ll remember, we talked about how uncool Schumacher (or indeed anyone dressed head-to-toe in Formula 1 gear) is on the slopes.

 However, I firmly believe that a handful of men exist that turn this rule on its head.
 Men who are not only amazing at 180mph behind the wheel, but are also highly skilled on skis, both on-piste and off.
 Once such man is Jacques Villeneuve, son of legendary Ferrari driver Gilles Villeneuve who was killed on the F1 circuit and sent Italy into nationwide mourning.

 How do I know?
 The answer, as always, is a rather good story.